kpdudek/Charlie_Card_App/README.md

 # Charlie_Card_App

-Luckily the MBTA doesnt provide a method of tracking your charlie card's balance.
+Frustrated that the MBTA doesn't provide a method of tracking your charlie card's balance?
 This is my app to track the balance on the card and create some usage statistics.

 ## What to run it on?